Subsampling Spectral Clustering for Large-Scale Social Networks

 In this way, we propose a subsampling spectral clustering (SSC) method for large-scale networks under the constraint of limited computing resources.
-To the best of our knowledge, this is the first study to discuss network subsampling for community detection in large-scale networks.
-Specifically, we discuss two types of subsampling methods: simple random subsampling (SRS) and degree-corrected subsampling (DCS).
-To evaluate the efficiency of the SSC method, we apply it to a dataset with $N=9,980$ nodes collected from Sina Weibo.
-As shown in Section 4.3, when the subsample size is $200$ nodes, the SSC method is about 443 (298.827s /0.674s) times faster than traditional spectral clustering, but there is little loss of accuracy.
-Additionally, we provide theoretical guarantees for the SSC method.
-Specifically, we prove that subsampling size $n$ can be as small as $\Omega\{\log(N)\}$ based on the stochastic block model (SBM) \citep{holland1983stochastic}.
-We then show that the computational complexity of the SSC method could be as small as $O(n^{2}N)$.
-It is noteworthy that $n \ll N$, which implies that the computational complexity of the proposed method could be as low as $O(N\{\log(N)\}^2)$.
+The SSC method estimates the community labels for entire networks by applying spectral clustering to a subnetwork, which is much smaller than the entire network.
+Specifically, we theoretically verify that the subsampling size $n$ can be as small as $\Omega\{(\log{N})^3\}$.
+Consequently, the computational complexity of the SSC method could be as low as $O\{N(\log{N})^3\}$.
+Moreover, we established the upper bound of the misclustered rate for the SSC method under the stochastic block model (SBM, \citealt{holland1983stochastic}) and degree-corrected SBM (DCSBM, \citealt{karrer2011stochastic}), respectively.

 The remainder of the paper is organized as follows.
-In Section 2, we propose the SSC algorithm and discuss the two subsampling methods.
-In Section 3, we establish the theoretical properties of the two subsampling methods.
+In Section 2, we propose the SSC algorithm for large-scale networks.
+In Section 3, we establish the theoretical properties of the SSC algorithm for both the SBM and the DCSBM.
 The simulation and real data studies are presented in Section 4.
 Section 5 highlights the main conclusions and discusses future research.
 All technical proofs are presented in the Appendices of the Supplementary Material.

 \csection{SUBSAMPLING SPECTRAL CLUSTERING FOR STOCHASTIC BLOCK MODELS}